Extra-Practice-Code/extrapractice.space/README.md

 - [X] last updated could pull from last commit date (ec)
 - [X] put newsletter subscription form on homepage (ec)
 - [] some element that shows our presence in the space. something tha syncs with the space? (ec)
+- [] add an index of all the different subdomains (made and proposed)